splunk/public-o11y-docs/apm/filter-apm-data.rst

   * - Tags
     - * Equals (``=``)
       * Not equal to (``!=``)
-    - 1 or more indexed or unindexed tags, wildcards (``*``) are supported
+    - 1 or more indexed or unindexed tags.
 You can select multiple values for the same tag.
 To add filters for multiple tags, select :guilabel:`Add filters` to add another tag filter.

+      Wildcards (``*``) are supported
     - * Database performance
       * Endpoint performance
       * Service map